 Phase two is currently under construction.
 This includes improvements to the front entrance of the park off the parking lot, including new plaza area with interpretive signage and demonstration plantings.
 The restroom will be rebuilt and a picnic park will be developed in the front grass area.
-Construction is anticipated to be complete by end of the year.
+Construction is anticipated to be complete in early 2021.

 Construction on Kathryn Albertson Park began in September 2019.
 Phase 1 work has been completed.
 The focus of the first phase of the park refresh was landscaping with irrigation modifications and converting some open turf areas to meadows.
 Future phases will include installation of a boardwalk and overlooks that will allow park patrons to enjoy the park.
 New signage will include wayfinding and education components focusing on nature, the environment and wildlife in the park.